8 Worthwhile Things to Do in Suzhou in 1-3 Days

-Please note that this isn’t meant to be a comprehensive travel guide for Suzhou.
-We’ve chosen only to highlight the attractions that blew us away or left a lasting impression in this historic, vibrant, and often overlooked corner of China.
+This isn’t meant to be a comprehensive travel guide for Suzhou.
+Here, we’ve chosen to highlight the attractions that left a lasting impression on us—from this historic, vibrant, and frequently overlooked corner of Eastern China.

 things to do in suzhou old town master of the nets garden